treeverse/lakeFS/docs/howto/garbage-collection.md

 The uncommitted GC job has several limitations in its Beta version:
 1. No writes to lakeFS during the execution of the job.
 Objects written to lakeFS during the job run may or may not be detected by the job.
-It's advised to avoid any write operation while the job is running, like `UploadObject`, `CopyObject`, `StageObject`, `LinkPhysicalAddress` or any other non-read operation.
+It can lead to unexpected behaviour including the deletion of newly written data.
+Avoid any write operation while the job is running, like `UploadObject`, `CopyObject`, `StageObject`, `LinkPhysicalAddress` or any other non-read operation.
 2. Only available for S3 repositories at the moment.
 3. Scale may be limited, see performance results below.